akononovicius/physRisk-content-repository/articles/2018/four-updated-applets.md

 Status: published

 In the recent few days we have replaced another four Java applets with their HTML5 counterparts.
-The following articles were updated:
+The following articles were updated:<!--more-->

 * <del>[Agent based herding model of financial markets](/agent-based-herding-model-financial-markets "Agent based herding model of financial markets"),</del>
 * [Long-range memory stochastic model of return](/long-range-memory-stochastic-model-return "Long-range memory stochastic model of return"),